jmwernham/a1/README.md

->**Note**: This project was creadted on 11/02/24.
+>**Note**: This project was created on 11/02/24.
 This README file was also created on 11/02/24.

 ## Explore US Bikeshare Data